Creative-Innovations-Coin/CIC-Core/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package reefd/reef-qt for Debian-based Linux systems.
-If you compile reefd/reef-qt yourself, there are some useful files here.
+This directory contains files used to package cicd/cic-qt for Debian-based Linux systems.
+If you compile cicd/cic-qt yourself, there are some useful files here.

-## reef: URI support ##
+## cic: URI support ##

-reef-qt.desktop  (Gnome / Open Desktop)
+cic-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install reef-qt.desktop
+	sudo desktop-file-install cic-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your reef-qt binary to `/usr/bin` and the `../../share/pixmaps/reef128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your cic-qt binary to `/usr/bin` and the `../../share/pixmaps/cic128.png` to `/usr/share/pixmaps`

-reef-qt.protocol (KDE)
+cic-qt.protocol (KDE)